aws-samples/aws-nitro-enclaves-bidding-service/README.md

 ```
 sudo nitro-cli console --enclave-id <EnclaveID>
 ```
+This console will continuously print out the logs from inside the enclave.
 If you see similar output below, the application is ready to receive requests:
 ```
 ...
 [    0.807515] nsm: loading out-of-tree module taints kernel.